momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ![Corrupt Cubemaps](/images/map_porting/corrupt_cubemaps.png)

-### Dark Refaction Textures
+### Dark Refraction Textures

-Refaction textures in most maps do not render correctly.
+Refraction textures in most maps do not render correctly.
 The cause of this issue is unknown and the only way to fix it currently is to recompile.

 ![Corrupt Cubemaps](/images/map_porting/refraction_dark.png)